Mari6814/py-jws-algorithms/README.md

 # Keys from files
 The private keys can also be loaded from files by passing a `pathlib.Path` object to the loading functions.
-**Important**: You have to install with all optional dependencies or specifically the `encryption` extra to use this feature, as it depends on the `bcrypt` package.

 ```python
 from pathlib import Path